James H. Summers - Psychological Horror Fiction Writer

 It’s a story about what follows you when you leave — and what happens when distance becomes permission.

 Picking Murphys treats family fracture as the doorway and the supernatural as pressure: not spectacle, not noise, but proximity.
-The horror doesn’t crash in.
-It schedules itself.
-It boards the plane.
-It waits until you believe you’re safe again.

 What This Book Is Really About